SAKryukov/multi-tenant-electron-host/Editor/plugins/plugins.readme.md

 A plugin is a JavaScript file placed in this directory.

+When the application is packaged, the plugins are copied to the uncompressed directory “editor.plugins” where they are used by the editor instead of the original directory.
+The user can directly add or remove plugins, or modify existing ones.

 Each plugin file is represented by a corresponding menu item in the `Plugins` menu.

 A valid plugin should call `pluginProcessor.registerPlugin`.